 Whether you are at a large firm or own a small business, it’s important to recognize the hard work of your employees and coworkers.
-From the mailroom to the payroll department, every person is an important cog in the wheel that keeps your business running smoothly.
+From the mailroom to your payroll professionals, every person is an important cog in the wheel that keeps your business running smoothly.

 The week, created by the American Payroll Association (APA), a strategic partner of Robert Half, is dedicated to celebrating the payroll professionals who make sure our paychecks are paid accurately and on-time.

-In addition to the four ideas in the graphic below, here are four more ways to thank valuable employees and let them know how grateful you are for their work.
+In addition to the four ideas in the graphic below, here are three more ways to thank valuable employees and let them know how grateful you are for their work.

-Promotional materials include posters to display around the workplace, articles to be published in company newsletters and websites, as well as a store with branded gifts.
-(There’s even a National Payroll Week song, called "America Works.")
-Parties can offer an excellent excuse for colleagues to give recognition to payroll employees, who can share tips on how employees can stretch their paycheck.
+Bring a festive atmosphere to your office, with food, beverages, decorations and promotional materials, including posters to display around the workplace and articles to be published in company newsletters.
+Parties can offer an excellent excuse for colleagues to give employee recognition to payroll employees, who can share tips on how employees can stretch their paycheck.

-3. Encourage your staff to volunteer in the community.
+2. Encourage your staff to volunteer in the community

 In addition to showing that you value their thoughts and opinions, you’re likely to cull some good ideas, too.
 You can use employee performance reviews to allow your team members to talk about general issues, such as work practices or the office environment, as well as their role within the team.